A Luxury Train Ride From the Rockies to the Red Rocks – My Detailed Canyon Spirit Review

 The Canyon Spirit climbs the Gilluly Loops

-The hills became steeper and the landscape drier, but the train tracks and the road we were paralleling the Price River, providing a liquid lifeline for the local ranchers and communities.
+The hills became steeper, and the landscape drier, but the train tracks and the road paralleled the Price River, which provided a vital liquid lifeline for the local ranchers and communities.

 One rock formation, Castle Gate, was especially striking.
 We learned from our hosts that the nearby town of Castle Gate (which is now a ghost town) was the site of a daring Butch Cassidy robbery in 1897 in which he stole a $7000 payroll off a train in broad daylight.
 It is said that the night before his robbery, Butch Cassidy stayed in the neighboring town of Helper, which we also passed through.